gorda/istio.io/content/en/docs/tasks/security/authorization/authz-http/index.md

 because some delay is possible due to caching and other propagation overhead.
 {{< /tip >}}

-## Configure access control for workloads using HTTP traffic
+## Configure access control for workloads using HTTP traffic{#configure-access-control-for-workloads-using-HTTP-traffic}

 Using Istio, you can easily setup access control for {{< gloss "workload" >}}workloads{{< /gloss >}}
 in your mesh.
 This task shows you how to set up access control using Istio authorization.